Ayushi-171/Tic-Tac-Toe/README.md

 ## 📖 About This Project

-This is a fully functional Tic-Tac-Toe game built from scratch by following YouTube tutorials.
+This is a fully functional Tic-Tac-Toe game.
 It's a perfect blend of simplicity and interactivity—featuring a clean interface and smooth gameplay that works straight in your browser.

 Whether you're looking to pass a few minutes or test your strategic thinking, this game delivers the nostalgia of the classic pencil-and-paper experience in a digital format.